pbaudoux/pbaudoux/_posts/2022-08-18-saml-oauth-oidc.md

 ### Authorization flows
 In order to gain authorization, client needs to perform an authorization grant to request the access token (and optionaly, the refresh token).

-OAuth defines four grant types:
+The original OAuth 2.0 RFC defines four grant types:
 1. Authorization Code
 2. Implicit
 3. Resource Owner Password Credentials
 4. Client Credentials

-It also provides an extension mechanism for defining additional grant types.
+Additional RFCs have defined additional grants (e.g. Authorization Code with PKCE, Device Code, etc.).

+OAuth 2.1 is currently being drafted and will consolidate old and new flows in a single specification, as well as retiring some flows that are now considered unsecure (e.g. Implicit Grant).

-Each of these flows has its advantages/disadvantages and the best flow will depend on the application type and the use case.
+Each of the flows have their advantages/disadvantages and the best flow will depend on the application type and the use case.

-## OpenID Connect
+## OpeID Connect
 OpenID Connect (OIDC) is an **authentication** standard that is built on top of OAuth.

 The main difference is that an OIDC flows will give an ID token in addition to the access token.
 This ID token contains claims about the user.